-Vehicle Tag/Title: All vehicles purchased or received by the university (state vehicles) must be registered by the Procurement Services department.
-Title and registration paperwork must include the Procurement Services address: 12479 Research Parkway, Suite 600, Orlando, FL 32826.
+Vehicle Tag/Title: All vehicles purchased or received by the university (state vehicles) must be registered.
+Title and registration paperwork must include the Procurement Services address: 12424 Research Parkway, Suite 355, Orlando, FL 32826.

 Vendor: See “Supplier”

-Waiver of Competition: A waiver of competition can be used when purchasing a commodity, contractual, or construction service between $10,000.01 and $75,000, available only from a single source.
-Please review section 6C of the Procurement Services Procedures Manual and the Waiver of Competition form for more information.
+Waiver of Competition: A waiver of competition can be used when purchasing a commodity, contractual, or construction service between $25,000.01 and $150,000.00, available only from a single source.
+Please review section 7C of the Procurement Services Procedures Manual and the Waiver of Competition form for more information.